-With the last load increment (for load factor 2.5) in the Treeview set active:
+With the last load increment (for load factor 2.5) in the 🕒 Treeview set active:

-• Double click the Contours layer in the Treeview.
+• Double click the Contours layer in the Duble click the Contours layer in the Contours layer in

 The contour plot properties will be displayed.

 - Select Stress contour results of Equivalent stresses SE - Select the Contour Range tab and set the Maximum contour value as 300 - Click the OK button.